SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 - No changes[ScrumPillars,Adaptation] are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];
 - Quality does not decrease;
 - The Product Backlog[ScrumArtifacts,ProductBacklog] is refined[ScrumPillars,Adaptation] as needed; and,
-- Scope may be clarified and renegotiated[ScrumPillars,Adaptation] with the Product Owner[ScrumTeam,ProductOwner] as more is learned.
+- Scope may be clarified and renegotiated[ScrumPillars,Adaptation] with the Product Owner[ScrumTeam,ProductOwner] as more is learned[Learn].

 Sprints[ScumEvents,Sprint] enable predictability[Forecast] by ensuring inspection[ScrumPillars,Inspection] and adaptation[ScrumPillars,Adaptation] of progress toward a Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] at least every calendar month[Timebox].
 When a Sprint’s[ScumEvents,Sprint] horizon[Timebox] is too long[Timebox] the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may[Uncertainty] increase.
-Shorter[Timebox] Sprints[ScumEvents,Sprint] can be employed to generate more learning cycles[Cadence] and limit risk of cost and effort to a smaller time frame[Timebox].
+Shorter[Timebox] Sprints[ScumEvents,Sprint] can be employed to generate more learning[Learn] cycles[Cadence] and limit risk of cost and effort to a smaller time frame[Timebox].
 Each Sprint[ScumEvents,Sprint] may be considered a short project.

 Various practices exist to forecast[Forecast] progress, like burn-downs[ExtendScrum,BurnDown], burn-ups[ExtendScrum,BurnUp], or cumulative flows[ExtendScrum].